RealmKebab/liquid/README.md

 Liquid is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-*You CAN NOT distribute a(n) modified copy of my modpack without permission*
+*You MAY NOT distribute a modified copy of my modpack without permission.*

 Learn more about this license: https://creativecommons.org/licenses/by-nc-nd/4.0/